f5devcentral/vscode-f5/README.md

 Click on the hostname of the connected device at the bottom of the window.

-> This is the easiest way to get an editor window for JSON files and it also demontrates how to get device details
+> This is the easiest way to get an editor window for JSON files and it also demonstrates how to get device details

-Now that we have a json editor, select all text (`control + a`), then `delete`.
+Now that we have a JSON editor, select all text (`ctrl + a`), then `delete`.

-Type `as3` to get the example AS3 snippet, press `Enter`.
+Type `as3` to get the example AS3 snippet, and press `Enter`.

 This should insert a sample AS3 declaration into the editor

 > Note the declaration schema reference at the top.
-This provides instant feedback and validation for any necssary modifications.
+This provides instant feedback and validation for any necessary modifications.
 Please see [Schema Validation](schema_validation.md) for more details

 Right-click in the editor and select `POST as AS3 Declaration`.
 This should post the declaration to the currently connected device